MDK8888/GPTFast/README.md

 * Run it and watch the magic 🪄!

 # Documentation
 At its core, this library provides a simple interface to LLM Inference acceleration techniques.
-All of the following functions can be imported from ```GPTFast.core```:
+All of the following functions can be imported from ```GPTFast.Core```:

 * ```gpt_fast(model_name:str, draft_model_name:str, sample_function:Callable) -> torch.nn.Module```
   * **Parameters**: